 Even with your best art backing you up, however, it can be difficult gauging how to sell the 'You' brand.
 Difficult and potentially terrifying.
 "I’m a reserved person," admits concept artist Alex Taini, "and a bit shy too, so when I started attending cons I was a bit lost."

-Not that self-promotion should be overlooked altogether.
-"Take business cards and hand them out if the convention heads that way," advises Emma, "but sometimes people may just want to talk and get an idea of who you are.
+"Take business cards and hand them out if the convention heads that way," advises Vieceli, "but sometimes people may just want to talk and get an idea of who you are.
 More importantly, head to the bar post-event if at all possible.
 My best friends and contacts are those that I've made with a drink (not necessarily alcoholic) in my hand."

-This article originally appeared in ImagineFX magazine issue 44.
+This article originally appeared in ImagineFX magazine.
+Subscribe here.